Bart King: Tour of England in 1908

 King toured England with the Philadelphians a third time in 1908.
 This tour included both first-class matches and more minor ones.
 The first match that was played was against South Wales in Cardiff.
-The Philadelphians won by 36 behind the bowling of King and Ranji Hordern.
+The Philadelphians won by 36 runs behind the bowling of King and Ranji Hordern.
 The pair took all 20 wickets of the Welsh side.
 After this, the first-class matches began with Worcestershire on July 9.
 Again the Philadelphians won and again Hordern and King took most of the wickets.
 This trend continued throughout the tour.
 In the first-class matches that King played, the Philadelphians recorded four wins and six losses.
 Although he was already 35 years old, King had posted extraordinary numbers in his bowling.
 He topped the bowling averages for the entire 1908 English cricket season at 11.01.
 This mark was not bettered until 1958, when Les Jackson of Derbyshire posted an average of 10.99.